Insolvencies and activity of companies - ex

 It is our hope that information on the recent activity of insolvent companies will provide a more reliable initial indication of the effects of insolvencies on the labour market and the economy than can be obtained from the number of insolvencies of registered companies.

-Insolvencies of active companies in May 2020 down by 42%
+Insolvencies of active companies in April-July 2020 up by 42%

-There were 37 corporate insolvencies registered in May 2020.
-Thereof, 22 were for companies that were active in the previous year, i.e. they either had registered employees according to the official PAYE tax registry or turnover according to VAT reports.
-This was a 42% decrease from May 2019.
+There were 52 corporate insolvencies registered in July 2020.
+Thereof, 29 were for companies that were active in the previous year, i.e. they either had registered employees according to the official PAYE tax registry or turnover according to VAT reports.

-Of the 22 insolvencies registered in May 2020 for companies that were active in 2019, 2 were in Construction, 8 were in Wholesale and retail trade; repair of motor vehicles and motorcycles, 5 were in tourism industries and 7 in other industries.
+Of the 285 insolvencies registered in the period April-July 2020, 153 were for companies that were active in 2019, which is a 42% increase from the previous year.
+Thereof, 40 were in construction, 22 were in wholesale and retail trade and repair of motor vehicles and motorcycles, 46 were in tourism industries and 45 in other industries.